timurnurutdinov/Framer-Inventory-for-Sketch/README.md

 Choose layers & run to import layers, selected states or all states.
 Paste generated code from clipboard.

 #### Features:
-* Pixels & points support
+* Support points for code & auto-exporting images with required pixel density
 * Relative layers: get coordinates to parent Artboard or parent Group
 * Devices support: ready for Desktop/iOS/Android prototyping